-7 How to apply
+7. How to apply

-Before applying, you must read and understand these guidelines, the terms and conditions, sample grant agreement, and questions and answers.
+Before applying, you must read and understand these guidelines, the terms and conditions, sample grant agreement, and questions and answers etc.

-These documents are found at the GrantConnect and Community Grants Hub websites.
-Any changes to grant documentation are published on both sites and addenda will be published on GrantConnect.
-By registering on this website, you will be automatically notified of any changes.
-GrantConnect is the authoritative source for grants information.
+These documents are found on the GrantConnect and Community Grants Hub websites.
+Any changes to grant documentation are published on both sites and addenda will be published on